SGrondin/bottleneck/README.md

 bottleneck
 ==========

 Bottleneck is a simple and efficient Asynchronous Rate Limiter for Node.JS.
-When dealing with services with limited resources, it's important to ensure that they don't become overloaded with requests.
+When dealing with services with limited resources, it's important to ensure that they don't become overloaded.
 Bottleneck handles that case in a fast and clean way.

-#Installation
+#Install

 __Node__
 ```javascript